warrenseah/vault-v1/README.md

 ## Basic Setup

 Install all project dependencies with npm.

 `npm install`

 Prepare the .env environment variables found in the .env_example file.
 It requires the coinmarketcap api key for fetching of live prices for the hardhat-gas-reporter plugin.
 BscScan api key is also required for contract verification at bscScan.

 This project require 4 private wallet keys in order for testing code to run.
 Once all of these variables are specified, the file should be renamed to '.env'.

 Get your CMC api key here [COINMARKETCAPAPI](https://coinmarketcap.com/api/)

 Get BscScan key [BSCSCANAPIKEY](https://bscscan.com/login)

-PRIVATEKEY_DEPLOYER=
-PRIVATEKEY_WALLET_1=
-PRIVATEKEY_WALLET_2=
-PRIVATEKEY_WALLET_3=

 Compile the smart contracts